jiggy-ai/hn_summary/README.md

 Links to PDFs or content other than HTML is currently ignored.

-Text extraction from reddit, github and twitter links are broken.
+Text extraction from reddit and twitter links are broken.

 Telegram messages are limited to 4K.
 Currently the response is truncated to 4K.